Decent-Partners/Decent-overview/README.md

 - include a series of telemetry information derived from the customer use to feed in the business intelligence analytics
 - support integration with the backend API

-**MUST** support a simple creation of:
+**MUST**
-- NFT and Semi-Fungible smart contracts
+- support simple creation of NFT and Semi-Fungible smart contracts
-- smart contracts on EVM compatible substrate chains and on WASM Substrate chains &
+- support simple creation of smart contracts on EVM compatible substrate chains and on WASM Substrate chains &
 - support the definition of token types for the submitted smart contracts
 - support the minting of token types for the submitted smart contracts
+- support the preparation of a state change transaction to allow the integration external signing tools
+- support the submission of a transaction with a specified number of confirmations
+- support the non state change querying for smart contract data
+- the subscription for smart contracts events (e.g. via websocket)
+- expose a simple REST/GraphQL api

 **SHOULD**
 - support the integration with existing popular marketplaces
 - evangelise and influence popular marketplaces to embrace our API
 - act as a consultancy to onboard organisation on our API
 - offer a line of support to organisation integrated with our API

-**MUST** expose a simple REST/GraphQL api
-**MUST** support:
-- a simple creation of NFT and Semi-Fungible smart contracts
-- a simple creation of smart contracts both on EVM compatible as on WASM substrate chains.
-- the preparation of a state change transaction to allow the integration external signing tools
-- the submission of a transaction with a specified number of confirmations
-- the non state change querying for smart contract data
-- the subscription for smart contracts events (e.g. via websocket)

-**SHOULD**
 - support the simple definition of functions and parameters to be entered when calling a smart contract function
 - support the simple definition of topics subscribing to smart contract events
 - implement a number of external APIs for compatibility with web3js
 - support a number of substrate chains

-Partners
 **SHOULD**
 - demonstrate and document (via official documentation and blogposts) the simple integration and composability of the API with the UI components on representative use cases (e.g. softspot, zora etc..)
+-
 **COULD**
-- support a number of non substrate chains
+- support a number of non substrate chains via bridges

 ### 9. INTEROPERABILITY